Assessable Value & CIF Value Calculation For Customs

 Note:- The above calculation is for FOB & Ex-Work shipments.

-Customs duty is calculated on the basis of assessable value.
-I will explain the complete calculation process.
+Customs duty is calculated based on AV.
+Here below I had explained the complete calculation process.

 If BCD (Basic Duty) is 10%, SWS (Social welfare surcharge) is 10%, and IGST is 18%

 BCD:- Rs.1211.25/- (AV) x 10% = RS.121.125/- (Basic Duty).